Launch by LunchELIXR

 Updating a skill (maintainer only).

 Skills are edited only by the maintainer (Jess), on purpose.
-Adjusting how a skill behaves inside a chat changes only that chat — to change it for everyone, the maintainer edits and republishes.
+Adjusting how a skill behaves inside a single Claude Code session changes only that session; to change it for everyone, the maintainer edits the skill file in the workspace and it syncs to the team automatically.

 1 · Edit the skill

-Edit the SKILL.md directly in Claude (Customize → open the skill), keeping the YAML frontmatter (name, description, when_to_use) intact at the top.
+Edit the SKILL.md (and its scripts in the skill's scripts folder) inside the workspace's .claude/skills folder, keeping the YAML frontmatter (name, description, when_to_use) intact at the top.
 Keep the name lowercase-with-hyphens.
+Each skill now includes pinned Python scripts, so a behavior change may touch the SKILL.md, a script, or both.

 07 · What's built in